sot/xija/doc/tutorial.rst

   % python setup.py build_ext --inplace  # build C core module

-Finally set the PYTHONPATH environment variable to ensure that you import the local dev version of xija from any sub-directory where you might be working::
+Finally set the PYTHONPATH environment variable to ensure that you import your local version of xija from any sub-directory where you might be working::

   % setenv PYTHONPATH $PWD